Mailtrain-org/mailtrain/README.md

 ![](http://mailtrain.org/mailtrain.png)

+> Mailtrain requires at least **Node.js v7**.
+If you want to use an older version of Node.js then you should use version v1.24 of Mailtrain.
+You can either download it [here](https://github.com/Mailtrain-org/mailtrain/archive/v1.24.0.zip) or if using git then run `git checkout v1.24.0` before starting it

 ## Features

 Mailtrain supports subscriber list management, list segmentation, custom fields, email templates, large CSV list import files, etc.